IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ##### 3.103.4.2.2 Message Semantics

-The response is a set of claims about the authorization server's configuration, including all necessary endpoints and public key location information.
+The response is a set of claims about the Authorization Server's configuration, including all necessary endpoints and public key location information.

 The response MUST be structured as a plain JSON document.

 The document MUST be structured according to the rules set forth in [RFC8414, Section 2], with the additional constraints:

-* *issuer (REQUIRED)*: The authorization server's issuer identifier, which is a URL that uses the "https" scheme and has no query or fragment components.
+* *issuer (REQUIRED)*: The Authorization Server's issuer identifier, which is a URL that uses the "https" scheme and has no query or fragment components.
 The URL MUST use the "https" scheme.
 The URL MUST contain the domain name of of the URL at which the metadata document can be retrieved.
 The URL MUST contain any path elements referring to a tenant.
 Other path elements, such as those referring to the document location (e.g., ".well-known" or "openid-configuration") SHOULD be omitted.
 E.g., a valid issuer associated with a metadata document retrievable at `https://example.com/.well-known/oauth-authorization-server/tenant1` would be `https://example.com/tenant1`.
 * *authorization_endpoint (REQUIRED)*: Authorization Server Authorization endpoint as used for the "authorization code" flow.
 * *token_endpoint (REQUIRED)*: Authorization Server Authorization token endpoint location
 * jwks_uri (CONDITIONAL).
-URL of the authorization server's JWK Set [RFC7517, Section 5] document.
+URL of the Authorization Server's JWK Set [RFC7517, Section 5] document.
 Authorization Server supporting the JWT Token or SAML token options MUST provide this claim to communicate the public keys that can be used to verify JWT token or SAML token signatures.
 * *scopes_supported (OPTIONAL)*: The list of scopes supported by the Authorization Server.
 Note that IUA itself does not define the scopes of the transactions.
 Authorization Servers MAY opt to publish a subset of the scopes usable.
 * *response_types_supported (REQUIRED)*: As the implicit grant flow is not supported in OAuth2.1, the response types SHOULD NOT include the value "token".
 Authorization Servers MUST include the response type "code".
 Authorization Servers supporting [OpenId Connect] or other standards MAY include other token types, such as "id_token".
 * *grant_types_supported (REQUIRED)*: A JSON array listing the type of grants supported toward the token endpoint.
 The list MUST include the values "client_credentials", and "authorization_code".
 Authorization Servers supporting refresh tokens MUST include "refresh-token".
 Authorization Servers supporting the JWT grant MUST include "urn:ietf:params:oauth:grant-type:jwt-bearer".
-Authorization servers supporting the SAML grant MUST include "urn:ietf:params:oauth:grant-type:saml2-bearer".
+Authorization Servers supporting the SAML grant MUST include "urn:ietf:params:oauth:grant-type:saml2-bearer".
 Authorization Servers supporting other types of grants SHOULD provide additional values to this list representing those grant types.
 * *token_endpoint_auth_methods_supported (OPTIONAL)*: JSON array containing a list of client authentication methods supported by this token endpoint.
 When provided, this list MUST include "client_secret_basic".
-* *introspection_endpoint (CONDITIONAL)*: URL of the authorization server's OAuth 2.0 introspection endpoint.
+* *introspection_endpoint (CONDITIONAL)*: URL of the Authorization Server's OAuth 2.0 introspection endpoint.
 This claim MUST be provided by Authorization Servers supporting the Token Introspection Option.
 * *introspection_endpoint_auth_methods_supported (CONDITIONAL)*: JSON array containing a list of client authentication methods supported by the introspection endpoint.
 This claim MUST be provided by Authorization Servers supporting the Token Introspection Option.
-As the introspect option mandates support for resource server bearer access tokens, this claim MUST include the "Bearer" value.
+As the introspect option mandates support for Resource Server bearer access tokens, this claim MUST include the "Bearer" value.
 Other authentication methods (e.g., "client_secret_basic") are allowed when supported by the Authorization Server.

 In addition to the claims provided in [RFC8414] Authorization Servers SHOULD provide the following claim: